loris-fab/NWB_Whisker-Stimulus-Decoding-main/README.md

 # Template Matching GUI – Adapted for NWB Files

-**Study:** Oryshchuk et al., 2024, *Cell Reports*

-This project is an extension of an EPFL semester project focused on decoding perception of whisker stimuli in mice during an operant conditioning task.
+This project is an extension of an *EPFL semester project* by Sobhan Nili focused on decoding perception of whisker stimuli in mice during an operant conditioning task.

 I adapted the original project to support **NWB-formatted data** from the publication *Oryshchuk et al., 2024*, and extended the GUI for more detailed and interactive **PSTH (Peri-Stimulus Time Histogram)** visualization.